Ayush-Rana-1713/Student-Registration/README.md

 ## Contributing

 If you would like to contribute to this project, feel free to fork the repository and submit a pull request.
-Please follow the [contribution guidelines](CONTRIBUTING.md) if provided.

 1. Fork the repository
 2. Create a new branch: `git checkout -b feature-branch`